-Laboratory-acquired infections are presumed to occur via exposure to splashes or aerosolized materials contaminated with virus particles.
-Also, possibly via eating with virus-contaminated hands.
+Laboratory-acquired infections are presumed to occur via exposure to splashes or aerosolized materials contaminated with bacteria particles.
+Also, via eating with bacteria-contaminated hands or via exposure to contaminated sharps.
+If laboratory work involves fish colonies, exposure is presumed to occur when contaminated water comes into contact with broken skin.

-Primary hazards in the laboratory:
+Primary hazards in the laboratory :

-Creation of splashes or aerosols, exposure to mucous membranes, ingestion, and exposure to contaminated sharps.
+Creation of splashes or aerosols, exposure to mucous membranes, ingestion and exposure to contaminated sharps.